veryraregaming/Huawei-Router-Band-Tool/README.md

 - Router IP address
 - Login credentials
 - Auto-connect setting
-- Speedtest on startup preference
+- Speed test on startup preference

 ## Troubleshooting

 - **API Restrictions:** Some carrier-locked routers may have API restrictions that limit functionality
 - **Connection Issues:** Ensure your router is reachable at the specified IP
-- **Speedtest Failures:** Check your internet connection or try again later
+- **Speed Test Failures:** Check your internet connection or try again later

 ## Licence

 [MIT Licence](LICENCE)

-## Acknowledgements

-- [speedtest-cli](https://github.com/sivel/speedtest-cli) for speed testing functionality
-- [huawei-lte-api](https://github.com/Salamek/huawei-lte-api) for advanced Huawei router API access

 ## Support the Project